kostiantxn/fun/README.md

 more about pattern matching with `fluffy.patterns`.

 #### Monads
-The `fluffy.monads` package allows you to write monadic functions:
+The `fluffy.monads` module allows you to write monadic functions:

 ``` python
 from math import sqrt